coding-monads/react-starter/README.md

 ### to run project

+1. install dependencies inside root folder and client folder.
-npm run dev // it will run at the same time server + react-app
+2. npm run dev // it will run at the same time server + react-app

+### to run storybook

+cd client -> npm run storybook

 ### starter which contains